aiafrasinei/sga/README.md

 * win32
 * ncurses

-how to build:
+how to build:\

-gcc
+gcc\
-makefiles provided
+makefiles provided\
-install libraries for the implementation you want to use
+install libraries for the implementation you want to use\

-windows:
+windows:\
-use gcc dist from msys2
+use gcc dist from msys2\
-pacman -S to install the libs
+pacman -S to install the libs\
 https://www.msys2.org/

-win32 example:
+win32 example:\
 Visual Studio 2019 solution

+issues:\
+cant build allegro5 example with msys2, it doesnt find the libs